limitedlogic/limitedlogic/README.md

 ### **Hello, World! 👋**

-Programmer, Physics and Geography Lover, and aspiring Airline Pilot! ✈️
+Programmer, physics & geography lover, and pilot! ✈️\

-Experienced so far with Typescript, PHP and Lua.\
+Experienced with Typescript, Rust, PHP and Godot.
-Still learning the ropes with C++ and Rust 🦀.

 I'll leave you with a quote from Einstein: